 - Check the expiration date of your visa.
-If your visa will expire before the date of your departure from Japan, you must visit an immigration office to apply for a Temporary Visitor Status of Residence.
+If your visa will expire before the date of your departure from Japan, you must visit an immigration office to apply for a Temporary Visitor Status of Residence (e.g. a tourist visa).
 If you still have a valid visa, you can remain in the country for up to 90 days as a tourist without changing your status.

 - Return your National Health Insurance Card to the party that gave it to you — either the city hall, or your employer.

-- Return your Residence (在留/zairyu) Card to immigration at the airport (or other port of disembarkation from the country) when you depart.
-The immigration office will punch a hole in it and give it back to you – you’ll need it when you apply for your pension refund.
+- Return your Residence (在留, zairyu) Card to immigration at the airport (or other port of disembarkation from the country) when you depart.
+The immigration office will punch a hole in it and give it back to you.
+Don’t lose it!
+You’ll need it when you apply for your pension refund.

 Pension and Tax Refund